 ADHD is a condition that is much talked about but still not very well understood.
 It can be very difficult to tell the difference between a child with ADHD and a 'naughty' and 'disruptive' child, and so the diagnosis of ADHD needs a thorough assessment by a specialist.

 For some children, ADHD can cause severe problems, especially if treatment isn't started early.
 Early diagnosis is therefore very important.
 If psychological therapy, and sometimes also medication, is started early then this can greatly improve your child's life and future.

-The National Institute for Health and Care Excellence (NICE) guideline published in 2018 deals with the diagnosis and management of ADHD in children and adults (see Further Reading).
+The National Institute for Health and Care Excellence (NICE) guideline published in 2018 and updated in 2022 deals with the diagnosis and management of ADHD in children and adults (see Further Reading).
 NICE intends this guideline to make a difference by making sure that:

 - Everyone is correctly diagnosed - the guideline aims to improve recognition of ADHD by highlighting which groups of people are most likely to have it.

 - With the right information and support, people understand their diagnosis and see it as a positive step towards getting help and understanding from others.